-- C. The DNA Stock concentration from the specimens must be $\geq$ 4 ng/ $\mu$ L to perform the cobas® KRAS Mutation Test.
-Two amplification/detections are run per specimen, using 25 $\mu$ L of a 2 ng/ $\mu$ L dilution of DNA Stock (total of 50 ng DNA) for each amplification/detection. - NOTE: Each DNA Stock must have a minimum concentration of 4 ng/μL to perform the cobas® KRAS Mutation Test.
-If the concentration of a DNA Stock is <4 ng/μL, repeat the deparaffinization, DNA Isolation, and DNA Quantitation procedures for that specimen using two 5-μm FFPET sections.
-For mounted specimens, after deparaffinization, combine the tissue from both sections into one tube, immerse the tissue in DNA TLB + PK, and perform DNA Isolation and Quantitation as described above.
-For unmounted specimens, combine two sections into one tube and immerse the tissue in DNA TLB + PK, and perform DNA Isolation and Quantitation as described above.
-If the DNA Stock is still <4 ng/μL, then request another FFPET specimen. - NOTE: Processed specimens (extracted DNA) are stable for up to 24 hours at 15°C to 30°C or up to 14 days at 2°C to 8°C or up to 60 days at -15°C to -25°C or after undergoing 3 freeze thaws when stored at -15°C to -25°C. Extracted DNA should be amplified within the recommended storage periods or before the expiration date of the cobas® DNA Sample Preparation Kit used to extract the DNA, whichever comes first.
+- C. The DNA Stock concentration from the specimens must be \geq 4 ng/μL to perform the cobas KRAS Test.
+Two amplification/detections are run per specimen, using 25 μL of a 2 ng/μL dilution of DNA Stock (total of 50 ng DNA) for each amplification/detection. - NOTE: Each DNA Stock must have a minimum concentration of 4 ng/μL to perform the cobas KRAS Test.
+If the concentration of a DNA Stock is <4 ng/μL, repeat the deparaffinization, DNA isolation, and DNA quantitation procedures for that specimen using two 5-μm FFPET sections.
+For mounted specimens, after deparaffinization, combine the tissue from both sections into one tube, immerse the tissue in DNA TLB + PK from the cobas[®] DNA Sample Preparation Kit, and perform DNA isolation and quantitation.
+For unmounted specimens, combine two sections into one tube and perform deparaffinization, DNA isolation and quantitation.
+If the DNA Stock is still <4 ng/μL, then request another FFPET specimen. - NOTE: Processed specimens (extracted DNA) are stable for up to 24 hours at 15°C to 30°C or up to 14 days at 2°C to 8°C or up to 60 days at -15°C to -25°C or after undergoing 3 freeze thaws when stored at -15°C to -25°C. Extracted DNA should be amplified within the recommended storage periods or before the expiration date of the cobas[®] DNA Sample Preparation Kit used to extract the DNA, whichever comes first.